wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-storage.md

 8. Select an appropriate **Access Mode**.

     !!! tip "Check and specify an access mode supported by the storage class"
-        - You must check the cloud provider documentation to select an appropriate access mode that the storage class supports.
-Choreo does not verify whether the storage class supports the access mode you select.
+        - You must check the cloud provider documentation to select an appropriate access mode that the storage class supports. {{ product_name }} does not verify whether the storage class supports the access mode you select.
         - If the storage class does not support the access mode you select, it can result in a runtime mount error.

     ![Create persistent storage](../assets/img/devops-and-ci-cd/storage/create-pv.png){.cInlineImage-full}